safety-analytics-mapping/pysqldb3/pysqldb3/README.md

               lock_table=None, return_df=False, days=7, internal=False)`**

 Runs query from input SQL string, calls Query object.

+All run queries will be recorded in the `queries` attribute.

+All table created will be recorded in the `tables_created` attribute.

+All table dropped will be recorded in th `table_dropped` attribute.

 ###### Parameters:
  - **`query` str**: String sql query to be run
  - **`strict` bool, defaut True**: If True will run sys.exit on failed query attempts